 The net precipitation is the precipitation minus the evaporation.
 Thus evaporation corresponds to negative net precipitation.
-Selecting the No precipitation or the Specified precipitation option, evaporation can also be included seperately in three different ways
+Selecting the No precipita-

 - No evaporation

 - Specified evaporation

 - Computed evaporation

 For the case with computed evaporation the evaporation rate is calculated as part of the latent heat flux.
 This option can only be selected if both density variations and heat exchange are included.